marl/openl3/docs/tutorial.rst

 Kapre (GPU)
 ^^^^^^^^^^^

-Kapre is the frontend that has been historically used in OpenL3.
-The current version uses Tensorflow operations to compute the audio features that allows the computations to be executed on GPUs.
+Historically, Kapre has been used to extract features for OpenL3.
+Kapre uses Tensorflow operations to compute the audio features that allows the computations to be executed on GPUs when available.

-Using Kapre, the feature extraction stage is baked into the model, meaning that the OpenL3 Keras model takes audio PCM (``shape=(None, 1, samples)``) as input.
+Using Kapre, the feature extraction stage is baked into the model, meaning that the OpenL3 Keras model takes batches of audio PCM as input (``shape=(None, 1, samples)``).

 .. code-block:: python